Anyolite/anyolite/README.md

 # Anyolite

-Anyolite is a Crystal shard which adds a fully functional mruby interpreter to Crystal.
+Anyolite is a Crystal shard which adds a fully functional mruby (or even regular Ruby) interpreter to Crystal.

 ![Test](https://github.com/Anyolite/anyolite/workflows/Test/badge.svg)